Science Fact: “ Tells ” are the unconscious tics that give away your deepest secrets – not just in a game of poker, but in everyday life.

 Body Language Helps Us Communicate

-Just as tells can reveal more than we wish, other kinds of nonverbal communication can be used to consciously send a message.
+Just as tells can reveal more than we wish, other kinds of nonverbal communication are available if we intend to send a message.

-In law enforcement, body language works both to reveal and to control: a suspect’s behavior may suggest innocence or guilt; at the same time, an investigator’s nonverbal cues may influence what the suspect does in a way that muddles the evidence that is being sought.
+In law enforcement, body language works both to reveal and to control.
+For example, a suspect’s behavior may suggest innocence or guilt.
+At the same time, an investigator’s nonverbal cues may influence what the suspect does in a way that muddles the evidence that is being sought.

-Businesspeople are often trained to adopt an open or closed posture to match their immediate communication goal: to enhance rapport; or to signal disapproval or intransigence in negotiations.
+Trainers often encourage businesspeople to adopt an open or closed posture to match their immediate communication goal.
+Body signals may enhance rapport, or they may signal disapproval or intransigence in negotiations.

-Science Speculation: What more can we say, except that the smile is the biggest nonverbal tool of all!
+What more can we say, except that the smile is the biggest nonverbal tool of all.
+Perhaps a big part of the meaning of life is to smile and be smiled at!

 A warm smile is the universal language of kindness. – William Arthur